albertarcuri/albertarcuri/README.md

 - Version Control: Git, GitHub, Bitbucket
 - Project Management: Jira, Trello, Asana, ClickUp

 When Albert works on a project, he doesn't stop until it's awesome.
 He pays attention to all the little details and makes sure everything works perfectly.

-Albert is not just really good at building websites; he's also super dedicated and loves what he does.
+He's not just really good at building websites; he's also super dedicated and loves what he does.
 He's been doing it for a long time and still gets excited about learning new stuff.
 Even though he already knows a lot about web development, he's always trying to learn more.
 And he's happy to help others learn too!

-In short, Dylan's hard work, passion, and eagerness to learn make him a great person to work with.

 ## My Stats